 New motion capture screening technology could slow progression of arthritis

-That’s why Michigan State University researchers set out to see if they could use motion capture technology to screen for differences between healthy hand movements and those in patients with osteoarthritis.
-This method could detect arthritis earlier, possibly delaying and preventing the loss of thumb function.
+That’s why Michigan State University researchers set out to see if they could use motion capture technology to screen for differences between healthy hand movements and those in patients with osteoarthritis, or OA.
+This method could potentially detect arthritis earlier, possibly delaying and preventing the loss of thumb function.
 In turn, that could save arthritis patients from surgery and even being forced into assisted living.

 For the full story, visit the College of Osteopathic Medicine.